 I felt myself slipping away, but I fought back from near-death, and I’m proud to be singing the blues again!

 Starting out my career as a country artist, I was on the “Nashville Now” show several times, and I enjoyed being a guest on “A Prairie Home Companion.”
 I’ve performed live in the studio at many radio stations, including some NPR stations.
 And since switching to the blues, I’ve done several shows for a fundraiser for the earthquake/tsunami victims in Japan, and helped to raise money in Mexico for a special needs school.
 I’ve also performed in Germany, Italy, Norway and The Netherlands.
 Every moment I’m in front of an audience, no matter the stage, I know I’m where God wants me to be, sharing my gift of music.

 Songs that I’ve written have landed on Grammy®-nominated albums, including two on Koko Taylor's last two albums.
 Other artists have recorded my songs, including the legendary Dorothy Moore.
-I've had some air on the Children’s Miracle Network, Nick at Nite, ABC Family, the El Ray Network, and on NBC's "Chicago P.D."
-And I placed 5 songs in a movie that aired on Amazon Prime.
-Songwriting has always come easy to me, and it’s part of the joy of being in the music business.
+I've had some air on TV and in film.
+As a storyteller, songwriting has always come easy to me, and it’s part of the joy of being in the music business.

 In early 2011, I was gearing up for my "Lip Service" album to be released.
 My friends and I were in Memphis in early May, at the Blues Music Awards.
 There had been flooding in Memphis, but the hotel and convention center where the awards show was being held weren’t affected by the flood waters.
 So it was business as usual.

 We always have fun every year when we go to Memphis.
 We’d been attending the awards show for nearly 20 years, and it's always like a great big worldwide family reunion.
 I’ve been nominated for quite a few BMAs, but regardless of whether or not I’m nominated, I love going and spending time with my fellow blues lovers.
-We had a ball in 2011, visiting with friends, eating good barbecue, and hearing great music.
+We had a ball in 2011, visiting with friends, eating good barbecue, and hearing great music up and down Beale Street.